-The Segment warehouse connector runs a periodic ETL (Extract - Transform - Load) process to pull raw events and objects and programmatically insert the structured data into your BigQuery cluster.
+The Segment warehouse connector runs a periodic ETL (Extract - Transform - Load) process to pull raw events and objects and load them into your BigQuery cluster.

 Using BigQuery through Segment means you’ll get a fully managed data pipeline loaded into one of the most powerful and cost-effective data warehouses today.

 This document was last updated on March 12, 2019.
 If you notice any gaps, out-dated information or simply want to leave some feedback to help us improve our documentation, please let us know!

 First, you’ll want to enable BigQuery for your Google Cloud project.
 Then, you will create a Service Account for Segment to use.
 Last, you will create the warehouse in Segment.